 2. Any kind of failure in meeting these requirements may result in a court situation.

-- Actual Expense Method: For this, the percentage of business driving must be calculated for full year along with operating charges such as gas, registration fees, repairs and insurance.
-Now lets say you spent $4000 as operating expenses and used your car for 10% business purpose, the result would be $400 as deductible expense.
+- Actual Expense Method: For this, the percentage of business driving must be calculated for a full year along with operating charges such as gas, registration fees, repairs and insurance.
+Now let us say you spent $4000 as operating expenses and used your car for 10% business purposes, the result would be $400 as a deductible expense.

 All contributions to Simplified Employee Pension – SEP -IRA, Savings Incentive Match Plan For Employees Of Small Employers – SIMPLE & Independent 401(K) are tax deductibles and help you reduce your taxable income.
 Why do we call them cherries on the cake is because they not only help you save tax but they also help you attain tax-deferred investment gains for later on.
 This year (2015) the contribution limit for Independent 401(k) has been increased to $53,000.

 Small business owners’ tax deductions are quite complicated.
 But the above overview gives clear information about the aspects which will be helpful in a tax deduction.
 You may take the help of a professional in case if you don’t wish to get into all the related hassle.
 While we encourage you to avail all legal tax deductions for small business owners we would also like to remind you that illegal tax evasion can lead you to heavy penalties or jail time.